sreemonghosh/sreemonghosh/README.md

 # 👋 About Me

-I'm an Electrical Engineering undergraduate at **National Institute of Technology Silchar**, passionate about solving real-world problems through **Data Analytics, Artificial Intelligence, Machine Learning, and Software Development**.
+I'm an Electrical Engineering undergraduate at **National Institute of Technology Silchar**, passionate about solving real-world problems through **Data Analytics and Artificial Intelligence**.

 I enjoy transforming raw data into meaningful insights, building intelligent applications, and continuously learning modern technologies.
-My interests span across **Python, SQL, Data Visualization, AI, Cloud Computing, and Full Stack Development**.
+My interests span across **Python, SQL, Data Visualization and AI,**.

 Apart from academics, I actively participate in hackathons, technical communities, and open-source projects where I collaborate, build, and learn from developers worldwide.